CmrCrabs/NEA/paperwork.typ

 )

 === Project Considerations
 The project will be split into 3 major stages, being the simulation, non PBR lighting and PBR lighting.
 The simulation will most likely take the bulk of the project duration as implementing the FFT and a GUI with just a graphics library is already a major undertaking.
-I will then implement the Blinn-Phong lighting model @Blinn-Phong in conjunction with the subsurface scattering seen in atlas @Atlas-Water.
+I will then implement the Blinn-Phong lighting model @Blinn-Phong in conjunction with the subsurface scattering seen in Atlas @Atlas-Water.
 Beyond this I will implement full PBR lighting using a microfacet BRDF and statistical distribution functions in order to simulate surface microfacets.

-If time were to allow so, I would also implement the PBR environment reflections model as seen in the LEADR paper @LEADR, however doing so would require overhauling most of my lighting systems, and implementing math I barely understand.

 finally, I would also like to look into implementing a sky color simulation based on sun position - as this would allow the complete simulation of a realistic day night cycle of any real world ocean conditions.